 Palmyra is the site of an ancient city in Syria.
 It’s located almost smack dab in the middle of the country.
 It used to be located in the middle of an oasis, which made it an important hub for desert travelers.
 Its history stretches back to the times of King Solomon.
-Its history includes Greek rule, Roman rule and Islamic rule.
+Its history includes Greek rule, Roman rule, and Islamic rule.

 #8: The Giza Necropolis

-The Giza Necropolis, also known as the Great Pyramids or the Pyramids of Giza, are one of the most famous sites in the world.
+The Giza Necropolis, also known as the Great Pyramids or the Pyramids of Giza, is one of the most famous sites in the world.
 The pyramids are a symbol of Egypt’s ancient might.
 Located near Cairo, about 5 miles from the Nile River, the pyramids and the gigantic Great Sphinx sculpture tower over visitors with grace and wisdom.
 The pyramids are one of the Seven Wonders of the World.